Tropical Storm Enrique moves past Mexico's southwest coast - WTMJ

 “Additional weakening is forecast over the next few days, but Enrique could still be a tropical storm as it approaches the southern tip of the Baja Peninsula by Wednesday,” the center said.

-At midafternoon Monday, the storm’s core was about 105 miles (170 kilometers) west-northwest of Cabo Corrientes — the bulge on the coast south of Puerto Vallarta — and moving northwest at 6 mph (9 kph).
+Monday evening, the storm’s core was about 110 miles (175 kilometers) west-northwest of Cabo Corrientes — the bulge on the coast south of Puerto Vallarta — and moving northwest at 6 mph (9 kph).

-The hurricane center said Enrique could drop 6 to 12 inches (15 to 30 centimeters) of rain, with isolated maximums of 18 inches (45 centimeters), over Colima state and coastal sections of the states of Jalisco, Michoacan and northern Guerrero.

 Enrique was the first hurricane of the eastern Pacific season.